 The first thing to say about this electric chainsaw sharpener is that it immediately looks more robust and substantial than some of the others; whether it is or not is something we will come to in a moment.
 This one is its own design, and has a 130W motor which is powerful enough, and comes with a replaceable wheel (and apparently a spare supplied) all of which is interesting when considering the suspiciously low price you can buy it for.

 That’s our list of chainsaw sharpeners for you, so is there one that suits your requirements and budget?
 Before we get to that, here’s a short reminder of what you need to look for.

 Important Features to Consider

-There is really one deciding factor to consider when you are looking to buy a chainsaw sharpener: do you want to do it manually with a file kit, or more easily with an electric model that will do the job far more quickly?
+There is really one deciding factor to consider when you are looking to buy the best chainsaw sharpener: do you want to do it manually with a file kit, or more easily with an electric chainsaw sharpener that will do the job far more quickly?
 For us, the answer is simple: pay the extra money and buy the best of the electric models here, as it really will be far easier than fiddling about with files!
 So, that being said, let’s wrap things up.

 Each of the electric models on our list comes with a least a couple of quibbles from customers, usually regards poor instructions and some difficulty in using the item (the two may well be connected) but of these, all but one gets generally very good customer reviews.
 The one we like best is the Neilsen Chainsaw Sharpener 130W, mainly because it is not a copy of another and it comes with a powerful motor, plus it does the job at a very sensible price.

 So there you have it!
-We hope we’ve helped you find the right chainsaw sharpener for you, so you can keep sawing those logs easily every time!
+We hope we’ve helped you find the best chainsaw sharpener for you, so you can keep sawing those logs easily every time!